kubernetes/ingress-nginx/controllers/nginx/configuration.md

 * Sticky Sessions will not work as only round-robin load balancing is supported.
 * The `proxy_next_upstream` directive will not have any effect meaning on error the request will not be dispatched to another upstream.

+### Eventsource

+The annotation `ingress.kubernetes.io/eventsource` sets headers to be compatible with Server Sent Events.

 ### Server-side HTTPS enforcement through redirect